ujjwalguptaofficial/jsstore.docs/docs/tutorial/database.md

 Last Updated : "09/05/2018"
 ---

-A database in JsStore is array of tables.
+Database in JsStore contains name of database and list of tables.

+### Syntax :-

 ```
 var database = {